Close

 Understanding your projected military retirement income

 Your retirement benefits — as estimated by the BRS retirement calculator — will be presented in four different tabs.
 Each of these tabs will contain different information, so make sure you browse through all four for a complete picture.
-Each of these sections will display the total payment for the year, so divide by 12 for your estimated future monthly payments.
+Each of these sections will display the total payment for the year, so divide that number by 12 for your estimated future monthly payments.

 This first tab shows you how much the government will pay you every year, from now through retirement.